Pros and Cons of Investing in Interval Funds

 What to Know About Interval Funds Before You Invest

+It's important to understand the interval funds are not the same as their fund cousins — mutual funds, closed-end funds, and exchange-traded funds (ETFs).
 As with any type of investment, interval funds have certain purposes that can be used to an investor's advantage or specific investment objective.
 However, used incorrectly, interval funds can be potentially disadvantageous.

 Here's what to know about interval funds before you invest: